Glenn-Jaya/hardwork/Report.md

                 while (numRun < numCreated){
 #endif
 		// logic to end process/thread
+#ifdef BATCH
 		}
+#endif
 ```

 This actually shows the value of using these profiler for keeping track of the time, it proves/shows which implementation is faster and therefore less costly.
 My guess as to why it is slower is that the cost of the individual instructions of this while loop simply costs more than it would ending the processes/threads 1 at a time.
-You are performing an addition numRun + 1 comparisions, plus 1 because because of the case where numRun = numCreated we still look at the condition to see if we should go into the while loop.Its cheaper to simply end the work and move on then doing these comparisons, ironically the lazy approach is the most cost effective approach.
+You are performing an additional numRun + 1 comparisions, plus 1 because because of the case where numRun = numCreated we still look at the condition to see if we should go into the while loop.
+Its cheaper to simply end the work and move on then doing these comparisons, ironically the lazy approach is the most cost effective approach.

 #### No deletion, only insertion